-The strings tuned the same, the bass guitar notes, and the pitch range is more or less the same, it also should not be hard to see why players of the four string basses often feel the need to try their hand at the double bass from time to time, especially in jazz contexts.
+The strings are tuned the same, and the bass guitar notes and the pitch range are more or less the same.
+It also should not be hard to see why players of the four-string basses often feel the need to try their hand at the double bass from time to time, especially in jazz contexts.

-Arguably one of the first commercially available variants of the modern bass guitar was one that was a 5 string bass instead of a 4 string bass.
-As certain genres were really expanding their boundaries around the middle of the 20th century onwards, manufacturers of guitars and bass guitars also sought to expand their own horizons by offering extended range basses.
+Arguably one of the first commercially available variants of the modern bass guitar was one that was a five-string bass instead of a four-string bass.
+As certain genres were really expanding their boundaries around the middle of the 20th century onwards, manufacturers of guitars and bass guitars also sought to expand their own horizons by offering extended-range basses.

 This was in part due to requests from musicians wanting to hit deeper notes without feeling like they were constantly affecting the action and tension of the strings.

 A haunting example of this comes in the Miles Davis tune ‘He Loved Him Madly’, where, after an extended organ intro, a set of sparse drums reverberates outward, accompanied every so often by a low C rumble that is more like the spectral impression of music than anything else.

 This was not only useful for performers but also for session musicians who might be performing and recording bass on a number of different artists’ tracks each day or within one session.
 The addition of the extra string on such electric basses would have meant that, even in standard tuning, the number of strings would have meant fewer instances of needing to change their tuning.

 The normal tuning for a five-string bass is the same as standard tuning, with the additional string featuring below the low E in pitch, typically tuned to B0, a perfect 4th below the low E. Over time these extended-range bass guitars became more commercially available to the masses and commercial begets commercial.